On National Signing Day 2016, Admiral Farragut Academy had six football players athletes sign with their respective colleges.

 “I just felt it was the best place for me,” said Craig, who also drew strong interest from Florida State, North Carolina and Ohio State.
 “Being able to play in front of my family was a big factor and playing for a coach like (USF coach Willie) Taggart were big difference makers as well.”

-Along with Craig, five other Farragut football players signed with their respective colleges, including L’Dre Barnes (Bethune Cookman), Alex Gray (Dodge City Community College), James Morrison (New Mexico Military Institute), De’Andre Oliver (Coffeyville Community College) and Dorian Williams (Coffeyville Community College).
+Along with Craig, five other Farragut football players signed with their respective colleges, including L’Dre Barnes (Bethune Cookman), Alex Gray (Dodge City Community College), James Morrison (New Mexico prep school Institute), De’Andre Oliver (Coffeyville Community College) and Dorian Williams (Coffeyville Community College).

 Craig Watts Sr., who coached his son along with L’Dre and Dorian in St. Petersburg recreation leagues, was in attendance with his wife, Erika and said this day is about “another step in their journey.”